dprog-philippe-docourt/django-qr-code/README.md

 There are 4 error correction levels used for QR codes, with each one adding different amounts of "backup" data depending on how much damage the QR code is expected to suffer in its intended environment, and hence how much error correction may be required.
 The correction level can be configured with the `error_correction` parameter as follow:
-* l or L: level L – up to 7% damage
+* l or L: error correction level L – up to 7% damage
-* m or M: level M – up to 15% damage
+* m or M: error correction level M – up to 15% damage
-* q or Q: level Q – up to 25% damage
+* q or Q: error correction level Q – up to 25% damage
-* h or H: level H – up to 30% damage
+* h or H: error correction level H – up to 30% damage

 ### qr_url_from_text
 The `qr_url_from_text` tag generates an url to an image representing the QR code.
 It comes with the same options as `qr_from_text` to customize the image format (SVG or PNG), the size, the border and the matrix size.
 It also has an additional option **cache_enabled** to disable caching of served image.